 At the Yorkshire Dales National Park Authority, there are various policies, codes and requirements in place.
 These ensure Authority Members conduct themselves in a way consistent with the core values of the National Park Authority and in the best interests of the Yorkshire Dales National Park.

 All Members have written ‘job descriptions’.
 They are expected to comply with a Code of Conduct.
 This sets out the behaviour expected of them when acting as Members of the National Park Authority.
-A separate Code of Conduct for Development Control sets out what is expected when Members undertake their responsibilities in relation to planning applications.
+A separate Planning Code of Good Practice sets out what is expected when Members undertake their responsibilities in relation to planning applications.
+Details of these Codes can be found on our Constitution page.

 Members are also expected to comply with the National Park Authority’s Financial Regulations and follow the Scheme of Members’ Allowances setting out available allowances and expenses.
 More information on these and details of the allowances and expenses that have been paid to Members since 2006 are on the Finance pages.